DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/stack.md

 # Stack Plugin Reference

-The `Stack` plugin is used to display series points side-by-side or on top of each other.
+The `Stack` plugin is used to display series points side-by-side or one under another other.

 ## Importing